NASA-IMPACT/nasa-apt-frontend/app/assets/scripts/components/slate/plugins/README.md

   tip: (key: string) => string;
   // Whether or not the button should be disabled.
   isDisabled: (editor: Editor) => Boolean;
 }

+interface ToolbarContextItem extends ToolbarItem {
+  // Whether or not the button should be displayed.
+  isInContext: (editor: Editor) => Boolean;
+}

 // The OnUse function is called whenever the plugin action is triggered either